MickyWoo/wats4000-up-and-running/README.md

 * Read through the site code and note the following:
     * What directories do you see?
 How do you interpret their names?
        > docs, node_modules,public, src, babel.config.js are all similar to original setup, but postcssrc.js is new and aliases.config.js
+       > they all these names are all frameworks to me, preset data to build the website in the background hence .js /.json is my assumtion.

     * Where is the Vue app defined?
 (Which file?)
      > the vue app seems to be in the aliases.config because it points alias: require('./aliases.config').webpack